-Several of the tested acoustic parameters showed a significant correlation with the radius of the air sac (Figure 5E, correlation plot adults).
-We are showing the four parameters amplitude, pitch (f0), entropy and spectral Centroid, in more detail (Figure 4, top panel, left).
-As predicted by theoretical models, we observe an increase in amplitude with an increase in radius (r = 0.45, p < 0.0001***) (26).
-The fundamental frequency also strongly correlates with an increasing air sac inflation status (r = 0.82, p < 0.0001***).
-Entropy and spectral Centroid of the boom call are negatively correlated with radius inflation, though (entropy: r = -0.31, p = 0.002**; spectral Centroid: r = -0.55, p < 0.0001***).
+Several of the tested acoustic parameters showed a significant correlation with the radius of the air sac (Figure 7E, correlation plot adults).
+Figure 7, top panel, left shows the four parameters amplitude, Fundamental Frequency (f0), entropy and spectral centroid, in more detail.
+Amplitude indicates the sound pressure level of the signal while f0 as we use it here stands for the fundamental frequency representing the lowest frequency component of a complex sound signal.
+The spectral centroid is a weighted average or the "center of mass" of all frequencies in the signal, containing information about timbre and f0.
+Finally, (Shannon) entropy is a measure of the disorder in a signal.
+In bioacoustics, entropy is often used to characterize the complexity or diversity of sound signals.
+As predicted by theoretical models, we observed an increase in amplitude with an increase in radius (r = 0.45, p < 0.0001***) (32).
+The fundamental frequency also strongly correlated with an increasing air sac inflation status (r = 0.82, p < 0.0001***).
+Entropy and spectral Centroid of the boom call were negatively correlated with radius inflation, though (entropy: r = -0.31, p = 0.002**; spectral Centroid: r = -0.55, p < 0.0001***).

-If we separate the results by sex of the calling individual (one male, one female), we see that the pattern differs between female and male and the overall correlations seem to bedriven by the adult female (Figure 5, bottom panel, left).
+Individual patterns emerge when study subjects are analyzed individually.
+The overall correlation appears to be driven by the adult female (Figure 7, bottom panel, left).
+Given our tiny sample size, this individual analysis only suggests that data for more individuals from both sexes is needed to achieve reliable conclusions and test for potential sex differences.

-In addition to the adults, two male individuals of younger age classes were analyzed: Baju, a subadult (7 years, eight months) and Fajar, a juvenile (4 years, 11 months).
-Their results stand in contrast to the results we found in adults and to what theory predicts.
-No clear pattern emerges when we pool both age classes (Figure 5, top panel, right).
-If we divide further by age class (juvenile and subadult), we can even see patterns opposite to what was expected and shown in adults (Figure 5, bottom panel, right).
+In addition to the adults, two male individuals of younger age classes were analyzed: Baju, a subadult (7 years, eight months), and Fajar, a juvenile (4 years, 11 months).
+Their results contrast the results we found in adults and what theory predicts.
+No clear pattern emerged when we pool both age classes (Figure 7, top panel, right).
+When dividing further by age class (juvenile and subadult), we can see patterns opposite to what we see in adults and expected to see from adults and modeling work (Figure 7, bottom panel, right).

-This suggests an influence of ontogeny on the relationship between acoustic parameters and air sac inflation that should be considered in further analyses.
+This difference between the patterns between age classes suggests an influence of ontogeny on the relationship between acoustic parameters and air sac inflation that should be considered in further analyses to see if the effect is stable with a larger sample size and what this could mean.